opensearch-project/OpenSearch/CONTRIBUTING.md

 Contributing to RENAMEME
 =============================

-RENAMEME is a community project that is built and maintained by people just like you.
+RENAMEME is a community project that is built and maintained by people just like **you**.
 We're glad you're interested in helping out.
 There are several different ways you can do it, but before we talk about that, let's talk about how to get started.

-Please note:  RENAMEME is a fork of [Elasticsearch](https://github.com/elastic/elasticsearch) in a pre-alpha state.
+**Please note:**  RENAMEME is a fork of [Elasticsearch](https://github.com/elastic/elasticsearch) in a pre-alpha state.
 We are still in the process of renaming and removing any non-Apache 2.0 licensed code.
 If you do find references to Elasticsearch (outside of attributions and copyrights!) please let us know RENAMEME issue link.

-Table of Contents:
+## Table of Contents:
 - [First Principles](#first-principles)
 - [Ways to Contribute](#ways-to-contribute)
 - [Developer Certificate of Origin](#developer-certificate-of-origin)